aseehra/endurance-strategy/docs/stories.md

   their race strategy

 ###### Given that a user has clicked on a race entry
-- As a user, I want to see the stints each driver has completed so that I can see if a particular driver is the weakest link
+- As a user, I want to see all the drivers of a particular entry to see see if a particular driver is the weakest link
+  - Average lap time per driver
 - As a user, I want to see the pit stop times (per stint) so that I can determine if a car was sidelined in the garage at any point

+## Extensions

+#### Compare race statistics

 - As a user, I want to be able to compare stints with another entry so that I can see where time was won/lost

-## Extensions
+#### Improved statistics
+- As a user, I want to see the stints each driver has completed so that I can see if a particular driver is better at a particular point in the race
+  - Average lap time per stint per driver
+  - Fastest lap per driver per stint

+#### Flagging information

+- As a user, I want to see how many red- and yellow- flag periods there were (and their length) so that I can see at a glance if this was a "messy" race
+- As a user, I want to see which stints and pit stops occurred under yellow flags, so I can see if race engineers made smart calls

 #### Favorites
-- As a user, I want to be able to favorite particular entries so that I can more easily access their details
+- As a user, I want to be able to favorite particular entries so that I can more easily find them in comparison dialogs
+    - Local/Session Storage?
+IndexedDB?

+## Post-capstone extensions

 #### Lap charts
 - As a user, I want to see the entry's position over time so that I can determine the lap on a significant event concerning this entry occurred
   - Displayed as a chart (D3?)

+#### Upload new race data
+- As a superuser, I want to upload a "race replay" file so that I can build the strategy information for a completed race
+  - Parse data from timing-data frames into pg database

 #### Replay of race data
 - As a super-user, I want to upload a "race replay" file and have the server